alon1samuel/talk-dvc-vscode/README.md

 How to use DVC pipelines and vscode notebook extensions to run Data Science experiments in Python

 ## Introduction
-This is a repo that was done for a lecture for PyData Bristol on 11.10.2022.
+This is a repo that was done for a lecture for PyData Bristol on 10.2022 and for Data Bristol on 03.2023.

 This repo has the materials for a simple DVC pipeline and how to monitor results using VSCode notebook extension - check changes.